Lecture 10

 • A horizontal bar chart is a good option for long category names.

-Counting Occurrences of Each Category in a Categorical Variable
+Data Transformation - count(): Counting Occurrences of Each Category in a Categorical Variable

 • The figure below demonstrates how the counting process works with geom_bar().

-Colorful Bar Chart with the fill Aesthetic
+Colorful Bar Charts with the fill Aesthetic

 ggplot(data = diamonds,